 Tom’s Creek Falls is a hidden wonder, a serene waterfall which does not see nearly as much traffic others in the region.
 This is quite a surprise as this waterfall is just as picturesque as the rest, and the isolated forest setting even more tranquil.
 The low visitation rate could be due to the semi hidden location.
 Because of the lack of crowds, uninterrupted waterfall photos are easily obtainable.

 The hike is just a bit over a half mile to get to this double tiered 60 foot waterfall.
 Another interesting site along the way is an old mica mine.
 On a sunny day, the mica glistens on the rocks.
 Numerous small streams and dense forested views, not to mention lack of crowds, make this hike a must-do for the true nature lover.
 This is one to consider if you love the feeling of being lost in nature.

-This one also happens to be extra beautiful in the fall, with colorful foliage lining the trail, as well as surrounding the falls.
+Tom’s Creek also happens to be extra beautiful in the fall, with colorful foliage lining the trail, as well as surrounding the falls.
 Leaf peepers will definitely want to place this trail high on their fall bucket list!

 - How to get here: 1250 Huskins Branch Road Marion, NC 28752

 - Cost: Free

 Nearby attraction to justify the drive: Not much in the immediate vicinity, however, you can drive a few miles over to the small town of Little Switzerland.
 Here you can mine for gems (Emerald Village), enjoy another waterfall hike (Grassy Creek Falls), and browse through antique shops.

 3. Looking Glass Falls